High School Internship Program in

 write a three-page scientific report at the end of the program

-The completed application with an accompanying letter of support from a teacher should be emailed by March 1st of the internship year to:
+Application Deadline: February 1st of the internship year.
+The completed application with an accompanying letter of support from a teacher should be emailed by February 1st of the internship year to: email@example.com .

-Notifications of acceptance will be sent by end of March.
-For safety and security concerns, all onsite HIP IMO interns are subjected to a drug screen, a background check and a tuberculosis test (TB).
+Notifications of acceptance will be sent by end of February of the internship year.
+For safety and security concerns, all HIP IMO interns are subjected to a drug screen, a background check and a tuberculosis test (TB) prior to arrival at Moffitt.
 HIP IMO interns will also be required to complete online orientation and attend a Laboratory Research Operations Orientation meeting.
-HIP IMO does not provide a stipend and is not able to fund housing.
-Out-of-area-interns must make their own living arrangements.
-We do provide access to required computer equipment and software throughout the entire internship.